TACC/CSC2018Institute/docs/day1/intro_cloud_computing.md

 # Introduction to Cloud Computing

 This module will be partially interactive.
 Please follow along on your own computer.
-After taking this module, participants should be able to:

- * Print, identify, and modify environment variables
- * List and search for available modules
- * Load and unload modules specific to a certain objective
- * Automate module and environment commands in the `.bashrc`
- * Prepare and submit a batch job to a queue

 ### What is a cloud?